Since 1987, AAII members have been answering the same simple question each week:

 which offers insight into the mood of individual investors.

 stock market will be in next 6 months.

 The AAII Investor Sentiment Survey has become a widely followed measure of the mood of individual investors.
 The weekly survey results are published in financial publications including Barron's and Bloomberg and are widely followed by market strategists, investment newsletter writers and other financial professionals.

-Bullish sentiment, expectations that stock prices will rise over the next six months, rose 0.4 percentage points to 32.7%.
-Optimism is below its historical average of 38.5% for the 17th consecutive week and the 22nd time out of the last 23 weeks.
+Bullish sentiment, expectations that stock prices will rise over the next six months, rebounded by 0.5 percentage points to 34.2%.
+The modest increase was not enough to prevent optimism from staying below its historical average of 38.5% for the 25th consecutive week and the 30th time out of the last 31 weeks.

 To keep reading »

 Share your email for access to AAII's Weekly Sentiment Survey Commentary.
 It's a valuable free service that keeps you updated on the AAII market sentiment data we publish.

 Learn where individual investors think the market is headed over the next six months and how these levels may be used to forecast future market movement.